 Cost: $220 Maryhill members and members of WAEA/OAEA / $230 Non-Members.
 Includes coffee, refreshments, boxed lunch, all supplies, and certificate for 30 Clock Hours.
 Graduate credit may be earned at an additional expense through The Heritage Institute at Antioch University.
 To register, call 509.773.3733 ext.
 25 by March 15 or email firstname.lastname@example.org

 Mandy Theis is a certified K-12 art teacher and Co-President of the Washington Art Education Association.
 She graduated from the four-year program at the Aristides Atelier in Seattle, and has also studied classical drawing at the Corry Studio of Figurative Art, Mims Studios and Ingbretson Studios.
 She has eight years of classroom experience, and teaches professional development workshops for art teachers and artists.

 Summer Art Institute: Game Changer— The Arts and Social Justice

 July 23 – 27, 2018 | 8:30 a.m. to 3:30 p.m. daily

 This five-day intensive program will strengthen your knowledge of art while integrating the visual arts into your lives—where you work, live and play.
-This year, we explore the inspiring intersection of the natural sciences and the arts.
-The natural sciences include life and physical science and, much like the arts, often employ a creative and imaginative response to the world we live in.
-The Institute is led by Maryhill’s Executive Director Colleen Schafroth and features guest artists and presenters throughout the week.
+This year, we explore the inspiring intersection the arts and social justice specifically using art to raise critical consciousness, build community, and motivate individuals to promote social change to the world we live in.
+The Institute is led by Maryhill’s executive director, Colleen Schafroth, and features guest artists and presenters throughout the week.
 Extracurricular activities can include visits to artist’s studios and regional institutions.